asparuhdamyanov/Space-Cola-Vending-Machine/README.md

 ## https://spacecolavendingmachine.web.app/#/
 # The Space Cola Vending Machine
+Payments with ETH and Dai, ERC20, Ethers, Chai, OpenZeppelin libraries and much more!
 ## Storyline
 **It is the year 3033.
 Humans and aliens live and thrive together in the Great Cosmic Metaverse.**